-At 30 June 2010, Rabobank Group's wholesale and international retail banking operations had total assets of €457.0 billion and a private sector loan portfolio of €104.8 billion.
-For the six month period ended 30 June 2010, Rabobank Group's wholesale and international retail banking operations accounted for 31 per cent., or €2,025 million, of Rabobank Group's total income and 45 per cent., or €750 million, of Rabobank Group's net profit.
-At 30 June 2010, Rabobank Group's wholesale and international retail banking operations had 14,517 full-time employees.
+At 30 June 2011, Rabobank Group's wholesale banking and international retail banking operations had total assets of \notin 450.2 billion and a private sector loan portfolio of \notin 97.8 billion.
+For the six months' period ended 30 June 2011, Rabobank Group's wholesale banking and international retail banking operations accounted for 29 per cent., or \notin 2,092 million, of Rabobank Group's total income and 27 per cent., or \notin 506 million, of Rabobank Group's net profit.
+At 30 June 2011, Rabobank Group's wholesale banking and international retail banking operations employed 15,572 full-time employees.

-Asset management and investment
+Asset management

-Rabobank Group's asset management business is handled by Robeco Group N.V. ("Robeco"), an asset manager with global operations, as well as by the Swiss private bank Bank Sarasin & Cie S.A. ("Sarasin") and by Schretlen & Co N.V. ("Schretlen & Co"), the Dutch private bank.
+Rabobank Group's asset management business is handled by Robeco Group N.V. ("Robeco"), an asset manager with global operations, as well as by the Swiss private bank, Bank Sarasin & Cie S.A. ("Sarasin") and by Schretlen & Co N.V. ("Schretlen & Co"), a Dutch private bank.
 Rabobank Group has a 46 per cent. stake in Sarasin and a voting share of 69 per cent.

-At 30 June 2010, the assets under management and held in custody for clients of Rabobank Group's asset management and investment operations amounted to €250.1 billion.
-For the six month period ended 30 June 2010, Rabobank Group's asset management and investment operations accounted for 7 per cent., or €473 million, of Rabobank Group's total income and 0.1 per cent., or €1 million, of Rabobank Group's net profit.
-At 30 June 2010, Rabobank Group's asset management and investment operations had 3,228 full-time employees.
+At 30 June 2011, the assets under management and held in custody for clients of Rabobank Group's asset management operations amounted \notin 269.4 billion.
+For the six months' period ended 30 June 2011, Rabobank Group's asset management operations accounted for 9 per cent., or \notin 691 million, of Rabobank Group's total income and 7 per cent., or \notin 135 million, of Rabobank Group's net profit.
+At 30 June 2011, Rabobank Group's asset management operations employed 3,104 full-time employees.